shff/gk3tools/levelviewer/Viewer/readme.txt

 -- This means that you opened core.brn and either the scene file or the .bsp file that goes with the scene file was located in a barn that the viewer couldn't find.
 Try a different scene, or try adding additional .brn files into the same directory as core.brn.

-3. Pressing "F" to enable flat shading everything goes white.
+3. Turning off lightmapping and texturing makes everything go white.

 -- There's no shading being done on the polygons of the room.
-You'll either need to enable lightmaps (with "L") or switch to color shading (with "C") to actually make out anything in the room.
+You'll need to enable either lightmaps or texturing to make anything out in the scene.

 === KNOWN ISSUES ===